agateblue/django-dynamic-preferences/docs/upgrade.rst

 User preferences were stored on the ``UserPreferenceModel`` model class.

-The migrations only rename the old table to match the fact that the modle was moved in another app.
+The migrations only rename the old table to match the fact that the model was moved in another app.
 Otherwise, nothing should be deleted or altered at all, and you can inspect the two related migrations to see what we're doing:

 - dynamic_preferences.0004_move_user_model
 - dynamic_preferences.users.0001_initial